arangamani/blog/_posts/2013-07-24-pry-as-an-alternative-to-irb.md

 want.
 During the development of my project [jenkins_api_client](http://github.com/arangamani/jenkins_api_client) I often use interactive Pry session to debug the code.
 Please take a quick look at my project for easier understanding of the examples here.
-My `.pryrc` sets initializes my project by setting up the credentials.
+My `.pryrc` initializes my project by setting up the credentials.

 <img src='/blog/assets/images/pry/initial.png'/>